Accelerate Your Path to a Career in Nursing

 - File your Intent to Graduate on LionPATH as soon as you may do so.

-- After filing your Intent to Graduate in January, submit the Undergraduate Re-enrollment Form to the Registrar’s office at the campus to which are you applying.
+- After filing your Intent to Graduate in January, submit the Undergraduate Re-enrollment Form to the campus Registrar at the campus to which you are applying.

 Never Attended Penn State (Transfer or Advanced Standing Applicants)